IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

 Why are we interested in doing a *Perspective Transform*?
-Because ultimately we want to measure the curvature of the lines, and to do that, we need to transform to a top-down view, that's when our lane lines will look parallel and we will be able to fit them with the formula above.
+Because in reality road boundaries are parallel to each other while in the 2D perspective view they seem to converge to a common point.
+The perspective projection effect has distorted the shape of the actual road boundaries.
+Since we ultimately want to measure the curvature of the lines we need to transform to a top-down view, that's when our lane lines will look parallel and we will be able to fit them with the formula above.

 <br/>